Argentine horned frog: Feeding

 All horned frogs, species of the genus Ceratophrys, hunt by remaining motionless, and waiting for prey.
-They will try to eat anything that can fit in their mouths, and some things that can't.
-In the wild, their typical diet would include rodents such as mice, small reptiles, as well as large spiders, and insects such as locusts.
+They will try to eat anything that can fit in their mouths and some things that can't.
+Argentine horned frogs have fat bodies that they can draw on as an emergency food source during the dry season or when food is scarce.
+Their heavy bodies allow the animal to remain anchored while taking on larger prey items.
+In the wild, their typical diet would include rodents such as mice, passerine birds, small reptiles, other frogs, large spiders, and insects such as locusts.

 Horned frogs are well known for their fearless reputation.
-They will attempt to consume animals, sometimes even the size of themselves.
-If threatened by a larger animal such as a human, these frogs can deliver a painful bite as they have several odontoid projections (not teeth per se) along their bottom and top jaws.
-Sometimes they will even jump towards their attacker, no matter their size and power.
-However, in captivity these frogs' natural diet is fairly easy to recreate.
-When kept as a pet, the horned frogs are usually fed mainly on large adult locusts, black and brown crickets, and mice; they also enjoy – depending on size – live fish.
-However, studies have proven primarily feeding a horned frog mice causes fat build-up, which often results in blindness and death.
+They will attempt to consume animals, sometimes equal to or greater than their size.
+If threatened by a larger animal such as a human, these frogs can deliver a painful bite as they have several odontoid projections (not teeth per se) along the bottom and upper jaw.
+A bite from an Argentine horned frog can be painful and may require medical attention.
+Sometimes they will even jump toward their attacker, no matter their size and power.
+In captivity, these frogs' natural diet is fairly easy to recreate.
+When kept as a pet, the horned frogs are usually fed a staple diet of calcium-dusted crickets when young and night crawlers as well as the occasional mouse as an adult; they also enjoy – depending on size – live fish.
+However, studies have proven that primarily feeding horned frog mice causes fat build-up, which often results in blindness and death.

 Reproduction

 Argentine horned frogs reproduce sexually.
 The Argentine horned frog's females deposit about 2,000 eggs in water and within two weeks they become tadpoles.
+A male Argentinian frog will use its nuptial pads to grasp the female while the eggs are fertilized.